hubertik1/arbitragenius-site/README.md

 # ArbitraGenius Site

-This React application provides informational pages for three calculators: Bonus Optimizer, Arbitrage Calculator, and Margin Monitor.
-It was bootstrapped with Create React App.
+Marketing-focused React landing page that promotes the ArbitraGenius iOS app and its in-app tools: Bonus Optimizer, Arbitrage Calculator, and Margin Monitor.

+## Highlights

+- Presents the ArbitraGenius value proposition and core calculator features.
+- Emphasizes that the calculators live inside the iOS app rather than on the site.
+- Drives traffic to the App Store listing with copy and visuals.

 ## Development